uio-bmi/immuneML/docs/source/tutorials/recovering_simulated_motifs.rst

 Recovering simulated immune signals
 -----------------------------------
-The :ref:`Simulation instruction<How to simulate antigen or disease-associated signals in AIRR datasets>` can be used to implant synthetic immune signals into AIRR datasets.
+The :ref:`LigoSim instruction<Dataset simulation with LIgO>` can be used to implant synthetic immune signals into AIRR datasets.
 Such immune signals can range from simple k-mers to collections of different k-mers with possible gap positions or stochastic hamming distance modifications.